Funding pathways

 REPI is the Department of War's flagship encroachment-mitigation program (10 U.S.C. § 2684a).
 It funds easements, land acquisitions, and conservation partnerships in lands adjacent to military installations to protect mission capabilities — preserving working farms, ranches, forests, and wildlife habitat that buffer the base from incompatible development.

-REPI doesn't fund recreation directly, but its statutory 'secondary benefits' explicitly include 'maintenance or expansion of recreational uses (hunting/fishing, hiking, trails, parks)' and 'protection or increased access to cultural resources' — the exact frame Lewis & Clark 360 occupies.
+REPI doesn't fund recreation directly, but its statutory 'secondary benefits' explicitly include 'maintenance or expansion of recreational uses (hunting/fishing, hiking, trails, parks)' and 'protection or increased access to cultural resources.'
+That language describes this corridor work.
 When REPI buys an easement on a Missouri-River-bottom farm next to Fort Leavenworth, the land stays open, undeveloped, and usable for the public corridor that runs through it.

 FY26 budget